 Here are some of the top companies that are using MongoDB are:

-Adoption of NoSQL over SQL database is driving the trend of market today, and hence prediction is of increasing demand for MongoDB skills as well.
+Adopting NoSQL over SQL database is driving the trend of market today, and hence prediction is of increasing demand for MongoDB skills.
 Hence, learning this is going to give a huge boost in career growth.

 After going through all the above content, it’s pretty clear that MongoDB has already been absorbed by the top many companies and will keep on getting absorbed in the IT market for other companies as well.
 This is a powerful and prominent technology.
 More implementation and practical skills will be required going further, and hence more people will be seen drifting towards this technology.
 MongoDB has the power of extracting each bit out of big data.
 Learning MongoDB is a lucrative step and will open far more lucrative jobs in the near future.